PLAN Workshop - Great Cover Letters for Effective Applications

 Analyze the purpose and audience of cover letters

 Learn conventions for cover letters for academic and non-academic positions

 Develop strategies for managing the application process

-Cassandra Book is the Associate Director of the UofL University Writing Center and a doctoral candidate in English at Old Dominion University.
-In her role at the University Writing Center, she has facilitated a variety of workshops for UofL undergraduate and graduate students.
+Dr. Cassandra Book is the Associate Director of the UofL University Writing Center.
+She has facilitated a variety of workshops for UofL undergraduate and graduate students.
 Workshop topics include personal statements, scientific writing, six word memoirs, literature reviews, thesis statements, poster presentations, abstracts, APA, and MLA.
 Her research interests are writing teacher development, diversity in writing programs, and feminist research methods.